+Now it’s time to attach the LEGO to the top of your jar.
 I tried to place the Legos exactly where the boys had chosen for them to be.
 I used a hot glue gun and then set the lids to the side so the hot glue was very dry.

 *Tip: If I did this again, I might use a water-proof glue or hot glue that I didn’t get at the dollar store. (unless you like floating legomen like Bones)

+Next, it is time to add your water and dishsoap (or glycerine).
 Fill almost to the top, leaving some room for displacement of the water when you put the lid on the jar.